 Conclusion

-I hope I could help you with this script if you are looking for the Intune assignment of an Azure AD group in the future.
-If you are using the script in a larger environment it may take some time to run the script as it has to go through all the objects and look at the assignment.
+I hope I could help you with this script if you are looking for the Intune assignment of a Microsoft Entra ID group in the future.
+If you are using the script in a larger environment it may take some time to run, as it has to go through all the objects and look at the assignments.
 If you are missing a category in the script then let me know so I can add it.

 Stay healthy, Cheers